Walmart distribution center catches fire near Indianapolis airport

 AVON, Ind. — A fire at a Walmart warehouse distribution center has cast a large plume of smoke visible throughout Indianapolis.
 Nearly 200 firefighters are on scene with officials calling on anyone living near the looming plume of smoke to shelter in place and stay indoors along with not touching any of the debris that is raining down on the city’s west side.

-Plainfield Fire Department officials confirmed the fire is at a Walmart warehouse located at 9590 AllPoints Parkway between Avon and the Indianapolis International Airport.
+Plainfield Fire Department officials confirmed the fire is at a 1.2 million square foot Walmart warehouse located at 9590 AllPoints Parkway between Avon and the Indianapolis International Airport.
 Neighboring facilities near the warehouse are being evacuated, officials said, as a precaution.

 According to Plainfield Fire Chief Brent Anderson, the fire started inside the warehouse on the third floor a little before noon on Wednesday.
 Fire crews were training in the area and were able to respond within minutes, he said.
 Inside the warehouse, however, firefighters found a raging fire and smoke so thick they had zero visibility.